vzerkin/empire-trunc/INSTALL.md

     For a sh or similar do:
         EMPIREDIR="'$instdir'"
-        PATH="'$instdir/ActiveTcl/bin:./:$instdir/scripts':$PATH"
+        PATH="'./:$instdir/scripts':$PATH"
         export EMPIREDIR PATH

     For a csh or compatible do:
         setenv EMPIREDIR "'$instdir'"
-        setenv PATH "'$instdir/ActiveTcl/bin:./:$instdir/scripts':$PATH"
+        setenv PATH "'./:$instdir/scripts':$PATH"
         export EMPIREDIR PATH

-    On the Mac, to make sure zvview works, you may also need to add this to your bashrc file:
+    On older versions of Mac OS, to make sure gthat zvview works, you may also need to add this to your bashrc file:
         export DISPLAY=:0